rav3ndust/brb/README.md

 Simply open up a terminal, run `brb`, and get a nice, `lolcat`-animated Tux telling you that we will be right back after a short break.

+> Make sure to run the included `install_deps.sh` script to make sure you have the needed packages for `brb`!

 ### see it in action in our streams

 This script sees frequent use on my [Twitch channel](https://twitch.tv/rav3ndust) when going on quick breaks.